Improved Constraints on Dark Matter Annihilations Around Primordial Black Holes: Constraints on PBH Dark Matter Halos

-The expected flux $\Phi_\gamma$ can be obtained by integrating eq.~\eqref{eq:ExGal-differential-flux} over the energy and angular dependences \cite{Carr:2020mqm}.
-Notably, for a given PBH mass, dark matter mass, and annihilation cross section there is a maximum fractional abundance $f_{\rm MAX}$ for which the PBH contribution to the total extragalactic saturates the current experimental limit.
-Specifically, following \cite{Carr:2020mqm}, we require that the extragalactic $\gamma$-ray flux due to PBH $\Phi_{\gamma, {\rm ExGal}}$ be less that the residual component of the $\gamma$-ray flux $\Phi_{\rm res}$, being the flux observed by Fermi-LAT \cite{Fermi-LAT:2015qzw} following the subtraction of known astrophysical contributions.
-In Figure \ref{Fig:sWave-fboundMBH-Galactic} we show bounds on $f_{\rm MAX}$, being the largest possible value of $f_{\rm PBH}$ beyond which, the annihilation of dark matter within the PBH halo is excluded by observations of the galactic $\gamma$-ray background, i.e.~$\Phi_{\gamma, {\rm ExGal}}\not<\Phi_{\rm res}$.
-These bounds vary depending on the PBH mass, the dark matter mass, and the annihilation rate (which differs for $s$/$p$/$d$-wave thermal particle dark matter).
+For a given PBH mass, dark matter mass, and annihilation cross section there is a maximum fractional abundance $f_{\rm PBH}=f_{\rm MAX}$ for which the PBH contribution to the total differential extragalactic flux saturates the current experimental limit.
+Here we compute the constraints by requiring that the PBH contribution to the total differential extragalactic flux does note exceed the extragalactic $\gamma$-ray background observed by Fermi-LAT \cite{Fermi-LAT:2015qzw}.

-We highlight that the $s$-wave limits that we obtain broadly agree with the findings of earlier studies, e.g.~\cite{Adamek:2019gns,Carr:2020mqm}.
-However, again we highlight that in the analysis of \cite{Carr:2020mqm} it would appear that the rate $\hat\Gamma_{\bullet,~s}^{B}(z) = \Gamma_{\bullet}(h(z))^{2/3}$ appropriate for heavier PBH is used for regardless of PBH mass, whereas, in our analysis we use the appropriate rate for lighter and intermediate mass PBH, as described above and stated in full in Appendix \ref{A4}.
-In the next section we compare these extragalactic $\gamma$-ray bounds to complementary observational constraints.
-Overall we find that the extragalactic bounds typically provide the leading constraints on each of the scenarios under consideration, consistent with earlier studies.
+We note that one of the recent analyses \cite{Carr:2020mqm} to place constraints on $f_{\rm MAX}$ following a similar method seems to have propagated an error from earlier in the literature.
+It was shown that the resulting bounds are overstated by several orders of magnitude (especially for lighter dark matter) \cite{Gines:2022qzy}.
+Our results are more consistent with \cite{Gines:2022qzy} in cases where they overlap, with some differences arising due to slight differences in our analyses.
+In Appendix \ref{A7} we give a detailed comparison of our work with \cite{Carr:2020mqm} and \cite{Gines:2022qzy}.